Trade (sports): MLB

-The current Major League Baseball (MLB) trade deadline of July 31 has been in effect since the 1986 Basic Agreement which resulted from the resolution of the 1985 MLB strike.
+The traditional Major League Baseball (MLB) trade deadline of July 31 has been in effect since the 1986 Basic Agreement which resulted from the resolution of the 1985 MLB strike.
 Commissioner Rob Manfred moved it to August 1 for the 2016 season only, as July 31, 2016 was a Sunday.
+However, following the 2023 Collective Bargaining Agreement, the league gained more scheduling flexibility.
+The deadline now can fall anywhere between a July 28 and August 3 window.
 After the All-Star break, teams will determine whether or not they are in position to contend for the postseason.
 Because of free agency and the lack of a salary cap in baseball, players in the final year of their contract are often put on the "trading block" by many of the non-playoff contending teams.
 Smaller market teams that feel they cannot pay veteran players' high salaries will often attempt to trade them to a postseason contender, in exchange for some minor league prospects or other players who might be able to help them in the future.

 Until the 2019 season, MLB had a separate waiver trade deadline of August 31.
 Between August 1 and August 31, players were required to clear waivers before they could be traded.
 The waivers were revocable, meaning that a team could revoke the claim of another team on their player.
 The August 31 waiver trade deadline was eliminated effective with the 2019 season.

 The trade deadline was instituted by MLB in response to various attempts by two New York City-based ballclubs, the Giants and Yankees, to use their financial advantages to tilt their respective leagues' competitive balance in their favor from 1917 through 1922.
 In the Yankees' case, most of its dealings were with the Boston Red Sox.
 The American League (AL) established MLB's first-ever such rule in 1920 as an indirect result of the Red Sox's sale of Babe Ruth to the Yankees.
 It prohibited the trading and selling of ballplayers between August 1 and the conclusion of the World Series.
 A uniform rule serving both major leagues, which was adopted prior to the 1923 season, set the deadline at June 15.
 The date, chosen by MLB Commissioner Kenesaw Mountain Landis based on a suggestion from Pittsburgh Pirates owner Barney Dreyfuss, remained in effect through the 1985 season.